bevyengine/bevy-website/content/learn/book/handling-input/using-input.md

 ## Input Messages

 Bevy takes input data from a device and converts it to a [`Message`].
-These messages can be [read like any other message] and are sent every frame.
-Each input device type will send a unique message type: [`KeyboardInput`] for keyboards, [`MouseButtonInput`] for mouse button presses, and so on for each input type.
+These messages can be [read like any other message], and will be a unique type for each device: [`KeyboardInput`] for keyboards, [`MouseButtonInput`] for mouse button presses, and so on for each input type.
 Each `Message` type will automatically be set up for each input device that has its feature flag enabled.
-In addition, Bevy will also insert systems in the [`PreUpdate`] schedule to process and eventually clear each `Message` type.
+Bevy will also insert systems in the [`PreUpdate`] schedule to process and eventually clear each `Message` type.

+{% callout(type="info") %}

+### Using Input Messages

+While receiving input messages is the way that Bevy accesses input data, this doesn't mean that you should use input messages in every scenario.

+Input messages are only sent when an input is initially activated and then re-sent periodically if the input is still being activated (i.e. if a button is being pressed down or a joystick is continuously being pushed in a direction).
+Since these messages aren't being received consistently, it's not recommended to use them for logic that needs to be continuously updated, like player movement or updating a player's aim.
+These types of mechanics should instead be accessing the [`ButtonInput` resources] that we'll cover in the next section.

+Instead, input messages are best suited for testing and logging input events, tracking text input, and activating systems or logic that don't rely on consistently repeated input.

+[`ButtonInput` resources]: /learn/book/handling-input/using-input#buttoninput-resources

+{% end %}

-Accessing input data in this manner gives us access to all of the regular functionality that messages provide, including [`MessageReader`], [`MessageWriter`], and [`MessageMutator`].
+Accessing input data in through messages gives us access to all of the regular functionality that messages provide, including [`MessageReader`], [`MessageWriter`], and [`MessageMutator`].

 ```rust
 // This system reads and prints out all `KeyboardInput` messages.